 As one of the most revered music celebrations on the festival calendar, Download acts as the annual pilgrimage for dedicated rock and metal fans, old and new.
-The Download line up regularly hooks in the biggest names in rock music and all its various forms - 2018 alone already boasts Guns N' Roses, Ozzy Osbourne and Avenged Sevenfold as headliners.
+The Download line up regularly hooks in the biggest names in rock music and all its various forms - 2019 alone boasts Def Leppard, Slipknot and Tool as headliners.

 On entry you'll head off to pitch your makeshift homes for the weekend, but what might initially surprise you is just how far away the camp site is away from the festival ground.
 Those planning on bringing crazy footwear will probably need to opt for something a little more practical, wellies are pretty much the best option you can go for.